relikd/baRSS/README.md

 Compared to the nearly finished Alpha version with 500 Kb written in Objective-C.
 The reason for that, Swift frameworks are always packed into the final application.
 I decided that this level of encapsulation is a waste of space for such a small application.

+With Swift 5 and ABI stability this would not be any issue, but sadly Swift 5 was released after already half of the project was done.
+In retrospect it would be much nicer to have it written it like that from the beginning.
+But on the other hand, this project is macOS 10.12 compatible.

 ### 3rd Party Libraries